abdo2002654/Tic-Tac-Tow/README.md

 # Tic-Tac-Tow
-one against one & vs computer tic tsc toe game designed using html css and vanilla js
+one against one or vs computer tic tac toe game designed using html css and vanilla js